MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

 ### How do I use a more restricted custom permissions role?

-You can further reduce the permissions required to perform HCI registration as described in [Assign permissions using PowerShell](../deploy/register-with-azure.md#assign-permissions-using-powershell), provided that some of the operations described below are already performed out-of-band by a user having contributor and user access administrator roles.
+You can further reduce the permissions required to perform HCI registration as described in [Assign Azure permissions using PowerShell](../deploy/register-with-azure.md#assign-azure-permissions-using-powershell), provided that some of the operations described below are already performed out-of-band by a user having contributor and user access administrator roles.

 1. Register the required resource providers.
 Sign in to the subscription you will use to register the cluster.
 Under **Settings > Resource Providers**, select the following resource providers and then select **Register**:
    - Microsoft.AzureStackHCI